 Like any rule, there are a few exceptions.
 For example with the automatic stay, sometimes it is not in effect if there are multiple bankruptcy filings within a certain amount of time.

-At any rate, any one facing a foreclosure, repossession, wage garnishment, or even collection attempts, should consider contacting a qualified Arizona bankruptcy attorrney for protection.
-Please call us at 480-355-1377.
+At any rate, any one facing a foreclosure, repossession, wage garnishment, or even collection attempts, should consider contacting a qualified Arizona bankruptcy attorney for protection.